 * China regulator says game’s new version lacks approval

-Citing “gross violations” of regulations, the General Administration of Press and Publication said it had halted and returned NetEase’s application to operate “Burning Crusades” — the latest version of the game licensed from Activision.
+NetEase said the General Administration of Press and Publication (GAPP) halted and returned its application to operate the latest version of Activision Blizzard’s (ATVI.O) popular World of Warcraft game due to “gross violations” of regulations.

 The news comes as Beijing tries to tighten its control over online gaming, worried about undesirable content.
 In October, the regulator banned many forms of foreign investment into the country’s online games industry — expected to grow 30-50 percent this year to up to $4 billion.
 [ID:nSHA252963]

-But analysts said the impact on other Chinese online gaming operators such as Shanda would be marginal, because most were in compliance with regulations set by both the administration as well as the Ministry of Culture, also viewed as a regulatory body for the industry.
+But analysts said the impact on other Chinese online gaming operators such as Shanda would be marginal, because most were in compliance with regulations set by both the administration as well as the Ministry of Culture.

 NetEase launched the World of Warcraft game commercially in China on Sept.
 19. Roth Capital Partners analyst Adam Krejcik said the move by the GAPP was not surprising, given previous reports that the agency was displeased that the popular multiplayer online game was launched without its approval.